botbreeder/what-the-matrix-is/README.md

 a(b c), d(e f)
 ```

 where `a` and `d` refer to selecting functions, and `b` `c` `e` `f` are additional parameters for these functions, conveying arguments they receive along with the spreading node and the remaining path.
+From there, the rest is host language.

 ### Object entities